apache/cassandra-java-driver/manual/mapper/entities/README.md

 Each entity property will be mapped to a CQL column.
 In order to detect a property, the mapper looks
 for:

-* a field;
-* a getter method that follows the usual naming convention `getXxx`, has no parameters, and returns the same type as the field;
+* a getter method that follows the usual naming convention (e.g. `getDescription`) and has no parameters.
+The name of the property is obtained by removing the "get" prefix and decapitalizing (`description`), and the type of the property is the return type of the getter.
-* a setter method that follows the usual naming convention `setXxx` and has a single parameter with the same type as the field (the return type does not matter).
+* a matching setter method (`setDescription`), with a single parameter that has the same type as the property (the return type does not matter).
+* optionally, a matching field (`description`) that has the same type as the property.

+Note that the field is not mandatory, a property can have only a getter and a setter (for example if the value is computed, or the field has a different name, or is nested into another field, etc.)

 The class must expose a no-arg constructor that is at least package-private.